-These graphics cards are cooled by a water cooling unit that consists of pump and radiator.
-Generally all water cooled graphics card are hybrid graphics cards in general where the GPU is cooled by a water or liquid cooling unit while other components like VRAM (Video Memory) and VRM (Voltage Regulator Module) is cooled by Fan and Heatsink.
+These graphics cards are cooled by a water cooling unit that consists of a pump and a radiator.
+Generally, all water-cooled graphics cards are hybrid graphics cards in general where the GPU is cooled by water or liquid cooling unit while other components like VRAM (Video Memory) and VRM (Voltage Regulator Module) is cooled by Fan and Heatsink.

 Water Block Graphics Cards